oss-bandb/GraphView/README.md

 Uses Walker's algorithm with Buchheim's runtime improvements (`BuchheimWalkerAlgorithm` class).
 Supports different orientations.
 All you have to do is using the `BuchheimWalkerConfiguration.Builder.setOrientation(int)` with either `ORIENTATION_LEFT_RIGHT`, `ORIENTATION_RIGHT_LEFT`, `ORIENTATION_TOP_BOTTOM` and
 `ORIENTATION_BOTTOM_TOP` (default).
 Furthermore parameters like sibling-, level-, subtree separation can be set.
 ### Directed graph
 Directed graph drawing by simulating attraction/repulsion forces.
-For this the algorithm by Fruchterman and Reingold (`FruchtermanReingoldAlgorithm` class) was implemented (currently works only for small graphs).
+For this the algorithm by Fruchterman and Reingold (`FruchtermanReingoldAlgorithm` class) was implemented.
 ### Layered graph
 Algorithm from Sugiyama et al. for drawing multilayer graphs, taking advantage of the hierarchical structure of the graph (`SugiyamaAlgorithm` class).
 You can also set the parameters for node and level separation using the `SugiyamaConfiguration.Builder`.